6 Clear Signs You’re Getting Sick

 If you’re sneezing, have a headache or feel sluggish this fall, you may be wondering if you’re getting sick or just suffering from allergies.
 When you have a cold or flu you feel sick and generally have a low-grade temperature, says Dr. Lamm.
 With allergic rhinitis and hay fever, you may feel congested and have repetitive sneezing, but if you tend to feel this way every spring and fall and don’t have a temperature, it’s likely just seasonal allergies.

 If you’re coming down with gastroenteritis, you might have a sense of abdominal fullness where you don’t feel like eating.
 Not having an appetite or not enjoying foods you normally do could also signal that you’re on the brink of becoming ill with other kinds of infections, from a cold to strep throat.

 You feel mentally blah

 Feel irritable or down in the dumps?
 Don’t want to jump out of the bed even though you’re normally a morning exerciser?
-These telltale signs combined with some of the other signs like fever and chills could mean you’re coming down with something. “[When you’re getting sick] there’s mild depression in that you don’t want to go out with your friends, you don’t want to go shopping, or do things you enjoy … these are clues that something is brewing,” says Dr. Lamm.
-Try some of these natural cold remedies the next time you’re coming down with something.
+These telltale signs combined with some of the other signs like fever and chills could mean you’re getting sick. “[When you’re getting sick] there’s mild depression in that you don’t want to go out with your friends, you don’t want to go shopping, or do things you enjoy … these are clues that something is brewing,” says Dr. Lamm.

 Bottom line: Pay attention to your body